 Find the best hotels near Ooedo Onsen Monogatari here.

 Buy your ticket for the Ooedo Onsen Monogatari here.

 The kinkakuji is a golden temple, located in Kyoto.
 The temple is built near water, and makes it look like it is floating on the water.
 It is one of the biggest tourist attractions of Kyoto.

-Find the best hotels near kinkakuji here.
+Find the best hotels near the kinkakuji here.

 21. Feed deer in Nara

-Find the best hotels in Nara here.
+Find the best hotels near Nara park here.